ZagonAb/Ludens/README.md

 ## 🧩 Inspiration

-**Luden** takes visual inspiration from [Ludo Frontend](https://ludo.libretro.com), an open-source game launcher developed by the **Libretro Team**.
+**Luden** is based on and closely follows the design of [Ludo Frontend](https://ludo.libretro.com), an open-source game launcher developed by the **Libretro Team**.
-It reimagines Ludo’s minimalist look and feel within the **Pegasus Frontend** environment, adapting its design language for a smooth and modern user experience.
+It faithfully adapts Ludo’s minimalist interface and behavior to the **Pegasus Frontend** environment, ensuring compatibility and preserving the original visual identity.

 ---